TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/CommonPitfalls/Hyperlinks.rst

 `T3O <https://typo3.org>`__

-Common Mistake #1: Missing Space
+Common mistake #1: Missing space
 ================================

 Make sure there is a space between the anchor text and the